Chronic Lymphocytic Leukemia Treatment (PDQ®)–Patient Version

 See Drugs Approved for Chronic Lymphocytic Leukemia for more information.

-Targeted therapy is a type of treatment that uses drugs or other substances to identify and attack specific cancer cells without harming normal cells.
-Monoclonal antibody therapy, tyrosine kinase inhibitor therapy, and BCL2 inhibitor therapy are types of targeted therapy used in the treatment of chronic lymphocytic leukemia.
+Targeted therapy is a type of treatment that uses drugs or other substances to identify and attack specific cancer cells.
+Targeted therapies usually cause less harm to normal cells than chemotherapy or radiation therapy do.
+Different types of targeted therapy are used to treat CLL:

-Monoclonal antibody therapy is a cancer treatment that uses antibodies made in the laboratory from a single type of immune system cell.
-These antibodies can identify substances on cancer cells or normal substances in the body that may help cancer cells grow.
+- Monoclonal antibody therapy: Antibodies are made in the laboratory from a single type of immune system cell.
+These antibodies can identify substances on leukemia cells or other substances that may help cancer cells grow.
 The antibodies attach to the substances and kill the cancer cells, block their growth, or keep them from spreading.
-Monoclonal antibodies are given by infusion.
-They may be used alone or to carry drugs, toxins, or radioactive material directly to cancer cells.
+Rituximab, ofatumumab, and obinutuzumab alone and in combination with chemotherapy are used to treat symptomatic or progressive CLL.

 See Drugs Approved for Chronic Lymphocytic Leukemia for more information.